UnfoldedInc/deck.gl-native/README.md

   </tbody>
 </table>

-> Caveat: this is currently an in-progress effort that is targeting a minimal, proof-of-concept prototype.
-Even at completion, the initial `deck.gl-native` release is unlikely to meet the requirements of most applications.
-At this stage, asking for delivery dates and additional features without contributing to implementation or providing additional funding is unlikely to be helpful.
+This project targeted a minimal, proof-of-concept prototype.
+This initial `deck.gl-native` release is unlikely to meet the requirements of most applications.

 ## Scope